afroisalreadyinu/practical-ansible-intro/readme.md

     sets of servers, and aliases for these.

 * **Roles** are collections of actions that serve a purpose, and data that belongs to these actions.
-Examples are, installing, configuring and then starting a database server, or retrieving code, building it, moving it to servers and runing it.
+Examples are installing, configuring and then starting a database server, or retrieving code, building it, moving it to servers and runing it.